-OK, it’s really called a payload release mechanism, and it plugs directly into your receiver.
-It is the perfect solution for scale modelers who want mechanical options like drop tank and bomb drop function on your scale plane.
+OK, it’s really called a payload release mechanism, and it plugs directly into your receiver, but this slick Payload Release from E-flite is the perfect solution for scale modelers who want mechanical options like drop tank and bomb drop function on your scale plane.

 For less than $25, the unit plugs directly into the receiver using standard servo connectors, and you can connect and control multiple mechanisms with a single radio channel.
 They can be used with several settings iincluding one-by-one and programmed delay modes.
 The units features both electronic and manual release features and it is ready to use straight out of the package and is very easy to install.